nclient/NClient/README.md

     .WithResiliencePolicy(policy)
     .Build();
 ```
-But you can create your own implementation of IResiliencePolicyProvider and pass it to WithResiliencePolicy method.
+You can also create your own implementation of `IResiliencePolicyProvider` and pass it to `WithResiliencePolicy` method.
-To set resilience policy for a specific method, the client interface must inherit `INClient` interface.
+To set specific resilience policy for a method, the client interface must inherit `INClient` interface:
 ```C#
 public class MyResiliencePolicyProvider : IResiliencePolicyProvider { ... }
 ...